Icerider007/Icerider007.github.io/_posts/2024-02-16-I,-criminal.md

 	23. Fortunately for him, the only thing I have on me is a goddamn 500 rs note, and some 20rs notes.
 So this motherfucker gets what he wants, at least.
 	24. I then try to catch some frogs again, right outside Aishwarya because I don't want to go inside and feel pain
 	25. I am incredibly fucking tired of everyone's bullshit at this point.
-	26. I go inside, I change clothes, I put some stuff out to dry.
+	26. I go inside, I change clothes, I put the clothes I was wearing out to dry.
 	27. I have a very visible freakout because my character wants to book a bus for tomorrow, but I don't want to do that.
 Also because my character is supposed to have an inner conflict.
 He doesn't want to talk to his dad either.
 	28. Aya says some stuff that I don't process exactly, but basically she asked why I was freaking out.
 I want to kill Hisham.
 I hold in my anger again.
 I forget what I did, but I think I just sat there for a while, unable to cry because there's other people, so I just sat there.
 - **12-1 am**